 - And other less known or more advanced techniques

 Electronic surveillance is a constantly and rapidly developing field.
-Given the prevalence of technology in our everyday lives, electronic surveillance should be the primary focus of an accused person’s defense.
+Given the prevalence of technology in our everyday lives, this should be the primary focus for an accused person’s defense.
 Sadly, due to a lack of understanding and relevant experience, this front is often overlooked and not investigated by defense attorneys, resulting in disastrous consequences for the client.
-At The Hughes Firm, however, we’ve acted as lead counsel on a defense team and are available to consult on cases involving electronic surveillance.
+At Hughes Law, however, we’ve acted as lead counsel on a defense team and are available to consult on cases involving electronic surveillance.

 Unauthorized Electronic Surveillance